KristianKarl/META-Workshops/doc/Workshop_decsription_and_setup_2020.md

 1. Open a web-browser and go to the URL: http://localhost:9090/studio.html

-1. Create a new model by pressing + and name it by expanding the properties list by clicking on the bottom icon of the bar dark grey bar to the left and changing the property item “Name” to SmallTest (OBS, the naming is important!).
+1. Create a new model by pressing + and name it by expanding the properties list by clicking on the bottom icon of the bar dark grey bar to the left and changing the property item **Name** to `MySmallTest` (OBS, the naming is important!).

 1. Create a vertex by holding down the **v** key and clicking on the model area.
 See also https://github.com/GraphWalker/graphwalker-project/wiki/GraphWalker-Studio

 1. Connect two vertexes with an edge by pressing **e** and dragging and dropping between the vertexes.
 See also https://github.com/GraphWalker/graphwalker-project/wiki/GraphWalker-Studio

 1. Rename vertexes/edges by clicking on them and naming it in the properties list (left side bar)

-1. Name your model `MySmallTest`.

 1. Select one vertex and make it a start element by toggling `Start element` in the properties list (bottom of the list).
 OBS!
 Preferably this node is not part of the modelled scenario.